x-neon-nexus-o/python-for-data-science-and-machine-learning-essential-training-part-2-3016934/README.md

 # Python for Data Science and Machine Learning Essential Training Part 2
 This is the repository for the LinkedIn Learning course `Python for Data Science and Machine Learning Essential Training Part 2`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available from [LinkedIn Learning][lil-course-url]

 ![lil-thumbnail-url]